Stroud: Character and amenities

 Stroud has a significant artistic community that dates back to the early 20th century.
 Jasper Conran called Stroud "the Covent Garden of the Cotswolds"; the Daily Telegraph has referred to it as "the artistic equivalent of bookish Hay-on-Wye"; while the London Evening Standard likened the town to "Notting Hill with wellies".
-The town has a large and diverse number of creative artists, musicians.
+The town has a large and diverse number of creative artists and musicians.

 The town was one of the birthplaces of the organic food movement and was home to Britain's first fully organic café.
 The Biodynamic Agricultural Association is based in the town.

 For many years Stroud has hosted a fringe festival on the second weekend in September.
 A new committee took over in early 2015 and now holds the festival on August Bank Holiday each year.
-The festival has been expanded to cover art and literature, as well as a diverse range of unsigned bands who are a contract with a record label.
+The festival has been expanded to cover art and literature, as well as a diverse range of unsigned bands who lack a contract with a record label.
 With a number of outdoor stages, and the majority of the venues in town taking part, over 400 performers can be seen free of charge over the course of the weekend.
 The town also hosts an annual series of lectures and exhibitions on contemporary textiles and textile culture called SELECT, run by Stroud International Textiles, an event that exhibits international textiles.

 The Stroudwater Textile Trust was founded in 1999 to link the past and present of textiles in the Five Valleys and to manage the opening of several mills in which historic textile machinery, including a working waterwheel, has been restored and is demonstrated.
 The Trust has produced a DVD, Rivers of Cloth, using archive film and interviews which was due to be released in early 2011 and a photographic survey of surviving woollen mills was undertaken for a book, Wool and Water, published in 2012.